EmpyreanMist/retro-wordle/README.md

 ## Features

-- Play Wordle with word length of your choice
+- Play Wordle with a custom word length (3-10 letters)
-- Keyboard feedback with color-coded hints
+- Keyboard feedback with color-coded hints (gray, yellow, green)
-- Submit your score with name and timer
+- Timer and name entry for highscore submission
-- View scoreboard with filtering and pagination
+- Scoreboard with filtering by word length and pagination
 - Server-side rendered screboard using EJS
-- MongoDB for persistent highscore storage
+- MongoDB for persistent score storage

 ---